troldal/OpenXLSX/README.md

   - Copy cells and cell ranges
   - Copy worksheets

-  Features related to formatting, plots and figures have not yet been implemented
+  Features related to formatting, plots and figures have not been implemented, and are not planned to be in the near future.

   It should be noted, that creating const XLDocument objects, is currently not working!

   ## Compatibility
   OpenXLSX can be built and run on the following platforms/compilers:

-  - Linux (GCC)
+  - Linux (GCC/Clang)
-  - MacOS (GCC/LLVM/Xcode)
+  - MacOS (GCC/Clang/Xcode)
-  - Windows (MinGW)
+  - Windows (MinGW/Clang/MSVC)

-  OpenXLSX can be compiled on Windows using MSVC, but there is an issue with the CMake script, which prevents MSVC finding the libraries.
-  Building on Windows using MSYS has not been tested.
+  Building on Windows using MSYS or Cygwin has not been tested.
   Building using the Intel compiler has not been tested.

   ## Unicode